2

 Part-time LPCs are Licensed Professional Counselors who work fewer hours than a standard full-time schedule, often providing mental health counseling, therapy, and support services to clients.
 They typically hold a state-issued counseling license and may work in clinics, private practices, schools, or community organizations.
 Part-time LPCs may have flexible schedules, making this role suitable for those balancing other commitments or seeking reduced hours.
 Their responsibilities and qualifications are similar to full-time LPCs, but their caseload and hours are less extensive.

-What are some common challenges faced by part-time LPCs, and how can they effectively manage their caseload and work-life balance?
+What challenges do part time LPCs face and how can they manage their caseload and work-life balance?

 Part-time Licensed Professional Counselors (LPCs) often face the challenge of managing a fluctuating caseload while maintaining continuity of care for their clients.
 Balancing client needs with limited hours can require strong organizational skills and clear communication with both clients and team members.
 To maintain work-life balance, part-time LPCs typically set firm boundaries on their availability, utilize scheduling tools, and collaborate closely with colleagues to ensure clients receive consistent support.
 Proactively communicating with supervisors and leveraging peer consultation can also help in managing workload and professional development.

-What are the key skills and qualifications needed to thrive as a Part Time LPC (Licensed Professional Counselor), and why are they important?
+What skills and qualifications are needed to thrive as a part time LPC?

 To thrive as a Part Time LPC, you need a master's degree in counseling or a related field, state licensure, and strong skills in mental health assessment and therapeutic intervention.
 Familiarity with electronic health record (EHR) systems, telehealth platforms, and evidence-based therapy modalities is often required.
 Excellent listening, empathy, and cultural competence help build trust and rapport with clients, while strong time management supports a part-time schedule.
 These skills and qualifications ensure effective client care, compliance with regulations, and the ability to make a meaningful impact even in limited hours.

-Infographic showing various Part Time Lpc job openings in Minnesota as of June 2026, with employment types broken down into 76% Full Time, 21% Part Time, and 3% Contract.
-Highlights an 90% Physical, 3% Hybrid, and 7% Remote job distribution, with an average salary of $70,435 per year, or $33.9 per hour.
+Infographic showing various Part Time Lpc job openings in Minnesota as of August 2026, with employment types broken down into 2% As Needed, 81% Full Time, 13% Part Time, and 4% Contract.
+Highlights an 83% Physical, 4% Hybrid, and 13% Remote job distribution, with an average salary of $70,435 per year, or $33.9 per hour.

 Job description